xavierjohn/InteractiveBrokerToVectorVestAutomation/README.md

 Interactive Broker To VectorVest Automation

-Helps automate trade entry from interactive broker trade window to VectorVest 7
+Helps automate trade entry from interactive broker trade window to VectorVest 7.
+This app has saved me several hours of my life from the manual data entry I used to make before.

 The tool reads a text file located at
 C:\VV\Trade.txt